Art you can carry around

 Because the people of Central Asia started out as nomads, riding their horses and camels and herding cattle, they began by making art that they could carry with them.
 The earliest Central Asian art we know about is wool carpets.
-Indo-European people in Central Asia were knotting wool carpets by about 2000 BC.
+Yamnaya people in Central Asia were knotting wool carpets by about 2000 BC.

 People carried these carpets in their wagons and could lay them out quickly on yurt floors and walls when they stopped to camp.
 By 100 BC, Central Asian traders were selling these wool carpets east to China and west to Mesopotamia along the Silk Road.

 Central Asian artists also made small pieces of jewelry, belt buckles, and horse harness.
 We know some of these pieces as Scythian art.
 All along the most northern trade routes, these pieces share a common style.
 For instance, many pieces of jewelry from this time, from Korea to Poland, have dangly bits of gold hanging off them.

 By about 500 AD, though, thanks to the Silk Road, there were cities in Central Asia.
 In and around these cities, artists created large sculptures, carvings, and paintings.
 The spread of Buddhism to Central Asia in the 600s AD brought Buddhist art forms from India as well.

 Christian religious icons

 In the western part of Central Asia, about the same time, many people converted to Christianity, and artists there began to create Christian art, merging Central Asian styles with those of Byzantium.
 The most important of these forms was the religious icon.

 Painting on paper